imanuelcostigan/dataonderivatives/README.md

 have tended to have less transparent than their exchange traded (lit) equivalents.
-The Bank of International Settlements (BIS) has [published statistics](http://www.bis.org/statistics/derstats.htm) of trading in the OTC markets on a triennual basis.
+The Bank of International Settlements (BIS) has [published statistics](http://www.bis.org/statistics/derstats.htm) of trading in the OTC markets on a triennial basis.
 However, representative statistics of volume and pricing data on a more frequent basis has been near impossible to obtain.
 Post-GFC derivatives reforms have lifted the veil in these markets.